ESM Q&A: Lucas Rogers, The Punter From Pungo, Wins 20K!

-If crazy punts were worth 20K, then the Pride of Pungo, VA’s Lucas Rogers would be a millionaire by now as shown with his recent win in the “If By Sea” ( an Australian based surf related company) “Planetary Punt” video submission contest via Instagram tagging.
+If crazy punts were worth 20K, then the Pride of Pungo, VA’s Lucas Rogers would be a millionaire by now as shown with his recent win in the “If By Sea” ( an Australian based surf related company) “Planetary Punt” video submission contest via Instagram tagging ( see full video below ).

 I shot with Luc a couple of times this Spring after covering the ESA’s Mid Atlantic Regionals.
-Besides mole holing some incredibly deep barrel rides at some of Pea Islands more esoteric, slab-like sand bars, you always have keep the camera trained on him because he is not afraid to go for an all or nothing, stratospheric launch after emerging in an expectorant-like ball of mist after being blown out a lime green, 8 second pit.
+Besides mole holing incredibly deep barrel rides at some of Pea Islands more esoteric, slab-like sand bars, you always have keep the camera trained on him because he is not afraid to go for an all or nothing, stratospheric launch after emerging in an expectorant-like ball of mist after being blown out of a lime green, 8 second pit ride.

-And, given the power of social media and Instagram, perhaps he’s not nearly so obscure anymore.

-Truth be told I – or anyone who knows him – was not surprised at all he pulled of the move or took home the big prize, beating out the likes of Matt Meola, Noah Beschen and third place ripper from Maryland, Brad Flora and second place getter, Reff Hazelwood.
-And we could not be more happy for the happy go lucky surfer so we rang him up to offer our congratulations while him the following questions about his and longtime friend and filmer, Chris “Daddy Snacks” Woodward’s recent conquest. – Mez –
+Truth be told I – or anyone who knows him – was not surprised at all he pulled of the winning move against some major players and took home the big prize beating out the likes of Matt Meola, Noah Beschen, Maryland’s Brad Flora who took third along with second place getter, Reff Hazelwood.
+We could not be more happy for the happy go lucky surfer so we rang him up to offer hearty congratulations and asked the following questions. – Mez –

 1) Where were you and who were you with when you nabbed this outrageous, winning clip?